codeftc/codeftc.github.io/docs/index.md

   This guide serves as a reference for common tools and topics used when programming for the First Tech Challenge.
-We hope that both beginner and more advanced teams can learn something from this.

 Contributors: